MaizNadeem/Deliveroo/README.md

 7. Delivery Screen: Displays the status and progress of the user's ongoing food delivery, including estimated arrival time and tracking information.

-**Technologies Used:**
-The "Deliveroo" app incorporates the following technologies into its development stack:

-1. React Native: A popular JavaScript framework for building native mobile applications.

-2. Expo: A set of tools and services that simplifies the development of React Native applications.

-3. Firebase: A comprehensive platform for building mobile and web applications, used for authentication, data storage, and file storage.

-4. Node.js: A server-side JavaScript runtime that powers the backend server of the app, handling authentication, data retrieval, and server-side operations.

-5. GraphQL: A query language and runtime that enables efficient communication between the client and server, reducing unnecessary data transfers and improving performance.

-6. React Redux: A state management library that helps manage the app's global state and facilitates data flow between components.

-7. React Navigation: A routing and navigation library for React Native that allows seamless navigation between different screens.

-8. Tailwind CSS (Nativewind): A utility-first CSS framework used for styling the app's user interface.

-By leveraging these technologies, the "Deliveroo" app provides a feature-rich and user-friendly food delivery experience.
-The combination of React Native, Expo, Firebase, Node.js, GraphQL, React Redux, React Navigation, and Tailwind CSS contributes to the app's robustness, performance, and efficient data communication.

 <!-- Screenshots -->

 ### :camera: Screenshots